justinmeiners/efficient-programming-with-components/03_singleton.md

 So, the entire type system is screwed up (technical term), to work around some The end of the story is avoid implicit conversions.
 Never rely on them it's impossible to avoid them.
-Even you declare everything explicit there is still a context in C++ where implicit conversion will be done.
+Even if you declare everything explicit there is still a context in C++ where implicit conversion will be done.
 You should never rely on one type automatically becoming another.

-There are some specialists on C++, even specialists on STL, who write that STL totally depends on implicit conversions this is false.
+There are some specialists on C++, even specialists on STL, who write that STL totally depends on implicit conversions.
+This is false.
 Of course it handles implicit conversions, what else could it do?